NathanW2/nathanw.net/_posts/2013-02-19-perth-qgis-user-group.md

 	Inaugural Australian QGIS Forum

 	Digital Mapping Solutions is pleased to support, what will hopefully be, the first of many inspiring QGIS user forums.
 The goal for this event is to provide a casual environment where people can see QGIS in action as well as discuss and share their QGIS experiences and thoughts.
-The event will feature a variety of real-world demonstrations by QGIS users from a cross-section of industries. {% endexcerpt %} There will also be a presentation by Nathan Woodrow, an active member of the open source GIS community, developer on the QGIS project and an OSGeo advocate.
+The event will feature a variety of real-world demonstrations by QGIS users from a cross-section of industries.
+There will also be a presentation by Nathan Woodrow, an active member of the open source GIS community, developer on the QGIS project and an OSGeo advocate.
 Finally, there will be plenty of time for discussion during the presentations and networking over lunch.
 Whether you are already a QGIS user who is looking for an opportunity to share your experiences with others or if you are a potential user who is curious as to how QGIS can enhance your GIS toolkit, this is the event for you.

 	Event Details
 	Date and Times